GennadiyZakharov/nextflow-crash-course/README.md

 Nextflow (https://www.nextflow.io/)
 is the workflow orchestration language and engine developed by Seqera company (https://seqera.io/).
-Technically, it is a domian-specific languadge (DLS) built on top of the Groovy language (https://groovy-lang.org/).
+Technically, it is a domain-specific language (DLS) built on top of the Groovy language (https://groovy-lang.org/).

 The most part of Nextflow pipelines in bioinformatics follow the template defined by NF-Core community (https://nf-co.re/).